-What it does: New Retirement is a website that seeks to be an online, complete retirement planning solution.
-Users create a profile, enter a ton of personal financial data and goals, and then can explore the results.
+New Retirement is a website that seeks to be an online, complete retirement planning solution.
+Users create a profile, enter a ton of personal financial data and goals, and they can explore the results.
 The program gives results in a goals-based format, using a timeline to determine how far off you are from retiring when you want.
 It also provides in-depth analysis, potential next steps, and educational material, and it's meant to be revisited regularly by users.

 Education.
 Moderate, scoring 2 out of 3.
 There's good and bad to the educational piece of the New Retirement website.
 The good comes in the form of topical education.
 The site does a fantastic job of educating users on financial planning topics, such as Roth conversions, annuities, rollovers, etc. It also provides resources for additional educational material on some of these topics if the website is lacking substance on any issue.

 Where the site does poorly is educating the users on the plan.
 When you're entering information, the site provides so many options and doesn't adequately educate users on which to choose.
 With customization comes complication.
 The average user will not know what to select for rates of return, inflation rates for health care expense, life expectancy, etc. The site does a poor job explaining which option is best for you and what the ramifications will be in the results.

 - The interface is smooth and visually appealing.

 - Overwhelming for those with little finance experience.

 - The assumptions are vast, and it would require hours to determine if they are accurate and trustworthy.

 - The "to-do" list tries to sell too much.
 Although we enjoy the next steps, sending consumers shopping elsewhere for every next step defeats the purpose of the product and functions like clickbait.